For the list of tropes about literal sisters and brothers, see Sibling Tropes.

 - Descending Ceiling and The Walls Are Closing In are both Death Traps that threaten to squash/crush characters trapped in them, but have different parts of the room move to achieve this.

 - Innocent Fanservice Girl and Shameless Fanservice Girl.
 Both are girls who have no nudity taboo.
 But one is aware of the existence of nudity taboos, and the other isn't.
+Both are also sisters to the Reluctant Fanservice Girl; while all three generally end up exposing a lot of skin, the first two do so willingly, while the last only does so because the Universe conspires to leave her naked at the worst times.

 - Xanatos Gambit and Batman Gambit are both schemes to achieve benefit but they are executed differently.
 The Batman Gambit is based on Flaw Exploitation and/or what a given mark is most likely to do.
 Thus, it will fail if the mark doesn't behave as predicted.
 The Xanatos Gambit is based on Morton's Fork: it can succeed no matter which prong the mark is impaled on.
 The benefits may be completely unrelated or they may be different paths to the same goal as long as every reasonable outcome benefits the planner in some what.